Responding to hate

 Reviewing existing records

-Where an existing non-crime hate incident record is identified during any process, the record should be reviewed to consider whether it should exist (consider Step four – Review in the Process for recording non-crime incidents).
+Where an existing NCHI record is identified during any process, the record should be reviewed to consider whether it should exist (consider Step four – review in the process for recording non-crime incidents).

-If the record has been made or retained inappropriately, applying this guidance, it should be deleted and discounted for all other purposes.
+If the record has been made or retained inappropriately when applying the Code and this guidance, it should be deleted and discounted for all other purposes.

 Subject access request

-If a person thinks that a non-crime hate incident record may have been made, and it may include their personal details or makes them otherwise identifiable, they can make a SAR.
+If a person thinks that an NCHI record may have been made, and that it may include their personal details or makes them otherwise identifiable, they can make an SAR.

-When forces respond to such requests, they should consider, where a record is found, whether the record should exist (consider Step four – Review in the Process for recording non-crime incidents).
-If the record has been made or retained inappropriately, it should be deleted and the person making the request should be notified that a record was found, but this has now been deleted.
+When forces respond to such requests, they should consider where a record is found and whether the record should exist (consider Step four – review in the process for recording non-crime incidents).

 Any other person